Jackie Robinson's Success and Achievements in Timeline

 1955: World Series Championship

-In 1955, Jackie Robinson contributed to the Dodgers' World Series championship.
+In 1955, Jackie Robinson contributed to the Brooklyn Dodgers' World Series championship, marking a pinnacle in his baseball career.

 December 1956: NAACP Spingarn Medal

-In December 1956, the NAACP recognized Jackie Robinson with the Spingarn Medal, awarded annually for the highest achievement by an African-American.
+In December 1956, Jackie Robinson was recognized by the NAACP with the Spingarn Medal, awarded annually for the highest achievement by an African-American.

 October 1959: Robinson Protests Segregation at Greenville Airport